BrownDogGadgets/CrazyCircuits/Circuit-Kits/Modules/1x2-LED-1206-SMT/README.md

 - Updated: 27 May 2017
 - Website: http://browndoggadgets.com/
 - Company: Brown Dog Gadgets
-- License: All rights reserved.
+- License: CERN Open Hardware License v1.2.

 <!--- end title --->
 Small standalone LED module.
 This part has no current limiting and so it should be used with only a 3V coin cell, not with USB or 5V!